Technology Is Now As Much A Part Of Learning As Reading & Writing

 Arguments for or against iPads in classrooms is a bit like arguing Romney/Obama.
 It’s over, and holding that argument dates the arguers.
 I get why some teachers are against technology in education.
 Powerful learning models can be designed without technology because knowledge is the ultimate technology.

 But if we think in terms of learning design, the argument that technology is already there and we’re simply arguing for a certain technology level can be useful.
 It’s not binary edtech-yes-or-no, but do we want old tech or new?

 If we think of technology as a matter of sequence, then technology isn’t so much a teaching strategy or educational tactic as it is a principle of learning.

 iPads and other existing mobile technology will be remembered like symbols–markers for a time and a place in their lives.
-This usefully decenters education technology as some kind of spectacular edge, and frames it as a principle of learning–and a matter of pedagogical principle.
+This usefully decenters educational technology as some kind of spectacular edge, and frames it as a fundamental principle of modern learning.

 Reading and writing have generally been regarded modern formal education.
 The ability to do each underpins the ability to make sense of an article or report, write an essay, memorize facts, evaluate cause and effect, conduct scientific experimentation, perform complicated mathematical calculations, and create poems and plays.
 These are the activities that actuate modern K-20 education.

 And increasingly, it is technology that actuates each of these activities.